ArchiveBox/good-karma-kit/README.md

 Make sure you understand the risks involved with exposing your machine to WAN.
 It may be worth running this in an isolated VM on an isolated subnet if it's on your home or corporate network.

 Not all the containers are not-for-profit, some either reward you with cryptocurrency, or are affiliated for-profit entities.
 Each container is marked below with its non-profit/for-profit status.

+If there are too many containers for your liking, the top-3 good-karma-earning/positively-impactful ones to run are:

+- ⭐️  `archivewarrior`
+- ⭐️  `boinc`
+- ⭐️  `tor`

 ## Contents